K. International School Tokyo: Mathematics and English

-The school follows the Key Stage 1 and 2 curriculum at the elementary level, and the Key Stage 3 curriculum and Edexcel International GCSE.
-The school offers an English strengthening program, Learning Enhancement Academic Program (LEAP), aimed at students whose English skills are lacking.
+The school adheres to the Key Stage 1 and 2 curriculum at the elementary level and the Key Stage 3 curriculum along with the Edexcel International GCSE.
+Additionally, the school provides an academic support program called the Learning Enhancement Academic Program (LEAP) that is geared toward assisting elementary students with English and Math.

 School building and facilities

+In 2020, KIST Began Construction of a New Building, Hence Demolishing the Old Gymnasium and Building.

-The school consists of three buildings: elementary building, main building, and gymnasium.
+The school used to consist of three buildings: an Elementary Building, The Main building, and Gymnasium.

 The elementary building is used by students in the Primary Years Program.

-The main building, also known as the secondary building, contains the main office, science laboratories, and the library.
-It is used by students in the Middle Years Program / Diploma Program.
-The building was previously used by a Japanese public school.

-The gymnasium contains stages and a basketball court.
-The gymnasium has bathrooms, equipment storage, and changing rooms for students.
+In 2024, Construction of the new School Building was completed.
+It Contains Multiple Science Labs, a Gymnasium, a Student Lounge, and a Large Library.

 Internet and computers

 The school provides free Wi-Fi for enrolled students.
-Laptops are available on each floor of the Elementary School and from the library center in the Secondary School.
+Laptops are available on each floor of the Elementary School and from the library center in the Secondary School Building.
 From 9th grade, students are required to bring their own personal laptop to school.